tomarskt/cerberus-util-scripts/README.md

 To create the images for the various Cerberus components please run the following commands from the root of this project.
 You will need the following params for each image.

+Download the version of CMS you want and place it in additional_files/

 Parameter          | Notes
 -------------------|-------
 source_ami         | The base AMI to use, currently it must be Unbuntu 14.04 based, if you dont have one you can use the base AMI for [Ubuntu 14.04 LTS us-west-2 ami-8f78c2f7base image supplied by caconical](https://cloud-images.ubuntu.com/locator/ec2/)